Ready to attract new clients with this SEO guide for accountants?

 Changing any of the factors in this scenario will significantly impact his profit.

-Facebook Ads enables you to run a campaign aimed at your target audience based on interests and demographics as opposed to the keywords they type.
+Facebook Ads enables you to run a campaign aimed at your target audience based on interests and demographics instead of the keywords they type.

 So, for example, you could target small business owners within 5 miles of your town.